Diamond Bakery

-Diamond Bakery is a Jewish bakery located on Fairfax Avenue in Los Angeles.
+Diamond Bakery was a Jewish bakery located on Fairfax Avenue in Los Angeles.
 Founded in 1946 by Betty and Jack Segal, the bakery was sold to a group of Holocaust survivors in 1969, and sold again to a group of its employees shortly before the COVID-19 pandemic.
 In 2021, it again came under new ownership after financial trouble during the pandemic led head baker Ramon Luna to consider shutting the bakery down.
+The bakery closed permanently on December 3, 2023.